Sunday, February 19, 2012

 TRAINING IN TRADITIONAL SHORIN-RYU KARATE & KOBUDO

-Martial arts are about teaching one to be self-confident and having self-respect as well as respect for others.
-It is also about proving to yourself that you are super-human of sorts.
-Things we do in karate are not the things we imagine are possible for ourselves - take stretching, I don't like to stretch, but when I train at the local gym, I will stretch to take a break and catch my breath between sets of weight lifting.
+Martial arts are about teaching self-confidence and self-respect as well as respect for others.
+It is about proving to yourself that you are super-human of sorts.
+Things we do in karate are not the things we imagine are possible for ourselves - take stretching, few like to stretch, but when martial artists train at local public gyms, they often stretch between sets of weight lifting.

-Stretching is good for developing a kick that will reach high to the face, but personally, I'd rather kick someone in the knee, groin, or stomach.
-Kicking high leaves you open for falling on ice (if you are in Wyoming) or sweeps from other martial artists.
-The stability of a high kick is less than that of a low kick, and there are some excellent targets below the belt.
+Stretching is good for kicks that reach the face, but, kicking someone in the side of the knee, groin, or stomach does wonders for their balance.
+While kicking high leaves one open to falling on ice (if you live in Wyoming), leg sweeps, and other things not so good.
+The stability of a high kick is less than that of a low kick (its been a long time since I took physics, but if I remember correctly, entropy is about dissapating energy to try to reach a level of stability), so why not go for some of those excellent targets below the belt.

 Photo was taken for an article on martial arts